Skip to main content

 One codebase.
 Near-native feel.
 No shortcuts.

-React Native with Expo is the default stack.
-A single TypeScript codebase produces both iOS and Android builds — same logic, same UI components, same test suite.
-Expo handles the build pipeline, over-the-air updates, and push notifications so the team can focus on features, not tooling.
+A modern cross-platform native framework is the default stack.
+A single, strictly-typed codebase produces both iOS and Android builds — same logic, same UI components, same test suite.
+The build pipeline, over-the-air updates, and push notifications are handled at platform level, so the team can focus on features, not tooling.

 If a cross-platform framework cannot deliver the required experience, Sunrise will say so upfront — not after three months of billing.